Who Exactly is Farmer Lee Jones?

 - He appeared in an episode of the Food Network’s Food Network Star as well as Restaurant: Impossible along with former First Lady Michelle Obama.

 - He has been profiled in conjunction with The Chef’s Garden in New York Times, Wall Street Journal, Magazine, Entrepreneur, Bon Appétit, Gourmet, Food & Wine, Cooking Light, Newsweek, and Washington Post.

 He’s also a humble guy, referring to himself as a “dirt farmer.”
 When he first got a text that he’d been on Jeopardy, he initially thought it was a prank.
 But, when a slew of texts arrived (Ping!
 Ping!
 Ping!)—including one from his wife, Mary—he got so excited that he started sharing the news with people who were in an elevator with him.
 Strangers, that is—but, if you take one message away from this blog post, it’s this: No one is a stranger to Lee for long.

 Farm-Fresh Vegetables Grown with Love

-We encourage you to take a look at what home delivery boxes and delicious add-ons are available today and to try them yourself—and, if you’re as happy with the flavor as we hope you are, please consider them as gifts for friends, family, and business colleagues.
+We encourage you to take a look at what home delivery boxes are available today and to try them yourself—and, if you’re as happy with the flavor as we hope you are, please consider them as gifts for friends, family, and business colleagues.